yashasrao05/iitm-bs-c-programming-lab/p1-debug/README.md

     - `list <n>`: by specifying a number `<n>`, you can start listing from that line number.
 So once you reach the end of the file for example you can go back to any other place like this.
     - `list <source>:<n>`: if your executable consists of multiple source files, you can specify the source file name here
 - `run`: Run the program - assumes you have already loaded the program by giving it as part of the command line.
 Will try to run all the way to the end, unless there is a *breakpoint* or some error occurs
+    - `c` or `continue`: resume running the program until it hits the next breakpoint
+    - `s` or `step`: step into the next line of code.
+If that calls a function go into that function
+    - `n` or `next`: step *over* the next line of code.
+If that calls a function execute the function without stepping through each line.
 - `info`: Used to get information about various aspects of your code
     - `info break`: display list of breakpoints you have set
     - `info watch`: display variables being watched